Running Race and Event Planning – Setting Out Your 2026 Training Year

 Categorising Your Chosen Races.

-Now you have chosen races, the next step is to break your races down into three categories, A, B, and C. Your A Races are typically the most important races of the year and the ones where our training is most focused.
-Whilst there are no hard and fast rules on how many A Races we can run, you should consider how much time you can commit to your training, This will influence the distance, what terrain, and elevation you have access to, and the time between races, you need to recover fully!
+Your A Races are typically the most important races of the year and the ones where our training is most focused.
+You should consider how much time you can commit to your training.
+This will influence the distance, what terrain, and the elevation you have access to, and the time between races, you need to recover fully.
 Most people focus on two to three A Races a year.

 B Races are generally shorter in distance than your A race and can be more frequent.
-We use B Races for trialing and testing aspects of our A Race.
+We use B Races for trialling and testing aspects of our A Race.
 This can include pacing, nutrition, equipment (think new trail shoes), and potentially race logistics, depending on the distance.
-We may also incorporate a mini taper into our B Races.
-The key rule is, that we do not want our B Race to overly affect the ongoing training for our A Race (think recovery).
-Lastly, C Races, we complete as part of our training, with no specific preparation or taper, with the result having minimal importance.
-This could be just a local run that we are interested in completing or supporting a friend.
+The key rule is that we do not want our B Race to overly affect the ongoing training for our A Race (think recovery).

 Long-Term Planning.

 With your A Race now locked in the calendar, and you have told your family and friends your goals, the hard work starts.
-Let us lay out the process and principles for long-term race planning.

 The process - Start your planning at the end, i.e., from the date of your A Race, and work backward.
 This period is technically called the macrocycle and covers from now till race day.
 Your plan at this stage is general and focuses on groups of weeks broken down into 3–6-week blocks, with a potentially easier week at the end of these blocks.
 The technical term for these shorter blocks is mesocycles.

 Next, write down, understand, and clarify your running abilities and those needed to complete your A Race.
 Are you a stronger runner on flatter terrain (roads), yet struggle on the hills and stairs?
-Is nutrition an area you need to work on, do you need to practice and use poles, and how do these relate to your chosen event (vert, distance and terrain)?
+Is nutrition an area you need to work on?
+Do you need to practice and use poles, and how do these relate to your chosen event (vert, distance and terrain)?

 With this information, we can now set a training theme for and schedule each block (those mesocycles) in the calendar.
 Using the following principles: